Octavius-Dante/Arthelais/ex_10/Readme.md

 </br></br>

 XML Stands for Extended Markup Language, it is a tree data structure to represent data, Unlike HTML, XML can have tag.
-The sole purpose of XM Lwas to exchange data between heterogeneous systems.
+The sole purpose of XML was to exchange data between heterogeneous systems.

 </br>